 EU GDPR and other data privacy laws are the main driving concern here, and as such, adhering to these regulations as a matter of business is the best approach.
 Ensuring that you not only meet these requirements but in some cases exceed them, can ensure that you meet the baseline requirements while positioning yourself in a way to absorb any additional regulations.

 When considering the economic issues at play here, the main mitigation strategy would be to prevent the issue from ever arising.
 First and foremost, servers must be up and usable.
 This means failover clusters, backup systems, and traffic routing are all viable solutions.

 Of course, solving this at the base level also means a solution to all of the issues that arise from it.
 For instance, losing server connectivity and allowing a breach of privacy was one of the things that led to Sony paying massive amounts of money to its user base.
-Not only did they pay out in the form of free content, they lost brand trust, and because of that, they had to amp up their social advertising and try and recoup.
+Not only did they payout in the form of free content, but they also lost brand trust, and because of that, they had to amp up their social advertising and try and recoup.

 In the same way, mitigating these issues at the lower level means that these situations shouldn’t arrive, and in the long run, you are actually mitigating further economic issues by simply mitigating the first.

 The best way you can mitigate threats to your data is to simply hold on to data only as long as it’s needed.
 Once data is no longer needed, it should be permanently erased.
 We’re not talking simple deletion here, either – we’re talking full data erasure, a complete overwriting of data on the hard drive.